On marginals and profiled posteriors for cosmological parameter estimation: Conclusions

 We also discuss a closely related model of Berger et al.\,\cite{berger:integrated}.
 Here the maximum of the posterior is on a ridge-like structure which itself is \emph{not} surrounded by a region where a larger fraction of the posterior mass is accumulating.
 This maximum might not contribute appreciably to a marginal posterior distribution.
 However in this model the marginalisation, i.e.\ the volume integration, leads to a well defined marginal posterior distribution, whereas the maximisation results in an almost singular profiled posterior distribution.

 From the examples and the Pantheon+ data analysis in section\,\ref{sec:data} we see that if the credible regions have a simple convex shapes then the profiled posterior and the marginal posterior distributions almost overlap.
 As soon as we observe non-convex credible regions, the profiled posterior and the marginal posterior distributions start to deviate.
 In some cases they even show a qualitatively different behaviour.
+We demonstrate discontinuous jumps in the profiling graph, which are not a numerical glitch, but an artefact of the method.
 An overly conservative approach might be to accept results only if the profiled and marginal posterior distributions agree.
 For the Rosenbrock function in section~\ref{sec:banana} and in the data analysis for the non-flat $w$CDM model in section~\ref{sec:nonflat-wCDM} we have non-convex credible regions and we observe skewed marginal posterior distributions.
-Still these marginal posterior distributions offer some localization in parameter space.
+Still these marginal posterior distributions offer some localisation in parameter space.
 However the corresponding profiled posterior distribution are essentially flat and offer only bounds.
 In addition, the ridge example in section~\ref{sec:ridge} shows that the profiling can lead to an almost diverging profiled posterior distributions.
 Again we are led to the conclusion that the marginal posterior distribution is the stable and preferable way to report results for a parameter estimation.

 \acknowledgments It is a pleasure to thank Steffen Hagstotz for comments and suggestions.
 This work would not have been possible without several libraries and tools.
-We would like to thank the creators of these tools, specifically we used Python with NumPy \citep{harris:numpy}, SciPy \citep{virtanen:scipy}, and Astropy\footnote{http://www.astropy.org} \citep{astropy:2013, astropy:2018,astropy:2022}.
+We would like to thank the creators of these tools, specifically we used Python with NumPy \citep{harris:numpy}, SciPy \citep{virtanen:scipy}, numdifftools \cite{brodtkorb:numdifftools}, and Astropy\footnote{http://www.astropy.org} \citep{astropy:2013, astropy:2018,astropy:2022}.
 We used the affine invariant ensemble sampler emcee \cite{foreman-mackey:emcee} to generate the Markov chains and ArviZ \citep{Kumar:arviz} to analyse them.
 For plots we were employing matplotlib \cite{Hunter:matplotlib} and \texttt{corner.py} \cite{foreman-mackey:corner}.

 [2]{#2}\begingroup \endgroup